iZeaoGamer/Zector/major.md

 - Added some safety checks to ensure server crashes do not happen.
 - Fixed crash upon Bleed enchant, and using it on Zombie boss.
 - Fixed bug, where teleporting to locations would get rid of your effects within the class.
 It now activates forever, unless you change your class mid season.
+- Modified properties to make bosses less OP, as in attack damage, and in general; Better to battle.